 "If it isn't done by a certain point in time, let it go and be able to take on a sense of peace," she said.

-Candy Beneke was forced to pare down this Christmas after a water leak meant repairs being done in her home.
+Candy Beneke was forced to pare down last Christmas after a water leak meant repairs being done in her home.

 "Here's some of my decorations that won't get put out," she said as she showed CBN News the Christmas decorations.